Unboxed-Software/solana-course/content/movie-review-pt1.md

 }
 ```

-Notice that each variant of the `NoteInstruction` enum comes with embedded data that will be used by the program to accomplish the taks of creating, updating, and deleting a note, respectively.
+Notice that each variant of the `NoteInstruction` enum comes with embedded data that will be used by the program to accomplish the tasks of creating, updating, and deleting a note, respectively.

 ## Deserialize instruction data